jdcohen220/java-api-best-practices/README.md

 From a developers point of view this is beneficial as it ensures that a class intended for use in lambda expressions does not accidentally lose that ability with the introduction of additional abstract methods - because the compiler will not allow this situation to arise.

-Having said this, developers should have some reticence to creating their own functional interfaces, as recent releases of the JDK ship with 43 functional interfaces baked in.
+Having said this, developers should have some reticence to creating their own functional interfaces, as recent releases of the JDK ship with 43 functional interfaces baked in, as part of the [java.util.function](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) package.
 These can be broken down into six categories, each outlined below:

 | Interface           | Signature             |
 |---------------------|-----------------------|